Azure/Azure-Sentinel/Playbooks/ProofpointTAP/readme.md

 <a name="authentication">

 ## Authentication
 This connector supports Basic authentication.
-When creating the connection for the custom connector, you will be asked to provide the Service Principal and the secret which you generated in Proofpoint TAP platform.
-[Basic authentication](LINK_TO_PP_TAP_AUTH_DOC).
+When creating the connection for the custom connector, you will be asked to provide the Service Principal and the Secret which you generated in Proofpoint TAP platform.

 <a name="prerequisites">

 ### Prerequisites in Proofpoint TAP
-1. Get Proofpoint TAP API credentials ([learn how](LINK_TO_PP_TAP_AUTH_DOC))
+To get Proofpoint TAP API credentials follow the instructions:
+1. Login to your Proofpoint TAP dashboard.
+2. Click the *Settings* tab.
+3. Click *Connected Applications*.
+4. In the *Name* section, select *Create New Credential*.
+5. Type the name and click the *Generate* button.
+6. In the *Generated Service Credential* pop-up, the *Service Principal* and *Secret* values are shown.

 <a name="deployment">